-Athens is not only the capital of Greece, but one of the most intriguing European cities to visit due to its wealth of archaeological sites and breathtaking buildings.
-It’s also home to a dizzying array of options for where to stay.
+Athens is not only the capital of Greece, but one of the most intriguing European cities.
+It has a dizzying array of options for where to stay.
 To help you narrow down your options, we have curated a list of hotels in Athens.
-It bursts with life, full of surprises tucked away in a maze of streets, squares, and bazaars.
-It’s the city of the ancient Acropolis, the Parthenon, of temples, museums, and agoras which are still the city’s beating heart.
+Athens bursts with life, full of surprises tucked away in a maze of streets and squares.
+It’s a city thatmerges the modern with the historical, the ancient Acropolis and Agoras are still the city’s beating heart.

 Our design guide highlights its best offerings.
 Or you can see all of our tours in Athens.
-Its culinary scene delights with traditional tavernas, rooftop restaurants, and street food stalls each vying for attention.
-If you’re more interested in some international shopping, you can easily lose yourself in eclectic bazaars, designer boutiques, and souvenir shops for hours.
-City landmarks are easily accessible by foot, Metro, tram, trolley or bus, and if you plan to venture to the idyllic Greek islands following your city stay in Athens, the ferry port of Pireaus.
+Its culinary scene delights with tavernas, rooftop restaurants, and street food stalls.
+If you’re more interested in shopping, you can easily lose yourself in eclectic bazaars or designer boutiques for hours.
+City landmarks are accessible by foot, Metro, or bus.
+If you plan to venture to the idyllic Greek islands, drive 20 minutes to the port of Pireaus.
 Our week in Greece guide is perfect for deciding where else to visit in this stunning country.

-Sitting at the base of the majestic acropolis, Plaka is known locally as the “Neighborhood of the Gods”.
+Sitting at the base of the majestic Acropolis, Plaka is known as the “Neighborhood of the Gods”.
 Our myths and legends tour introduces you to all the highlights and fascinating stories of Athens’ deities.
-The district dates back 3,500 years, with museums beckoning visitors, souvenir shops lining serpentine streets, while traditional tavernas draped with bougainvillea display their daily menus.
-The impressive Roman Agora is close by, a ruined settlement of columns and towering gates offering a unique glimpse into the city’s rich heritage.
-However, the shining star is the Acropolis, a hilltop citadel that honors Athena, goddess of wisdom.
-Don’t forget your camera: the summit offers 360 degree panoramic views of Athens and beyond.
+The district dates back 3,500 years.
+Museums beckon visitors and souvenir shops to line serpentine streets with traditional tavernas.
+The Roman Agora is close by, the ruins offering a unique glimpse into the city’s heritage.
+And hovering over the city there’s the Acropolis, a hilltop citadel that honors Athena.
+Don’t forget your camera: the summit offers 360-degree panoramic views of Athens and beyond.

 A77 Suites by Andronis